stairc/cse201/README.md

 #The Map App

+Authors - Thomas Ricketts, Brandon Wilson, Cameron Stair, Craig D., Sam Bowdler, and Nick Liu

 Our solution to CSE 201's META-APP project.

 ##Our Goal
 - Develop a web based (Desktop and Mobile) application